mosip/esignet-signup/performance-test/README.md

 ### Schema update for the Password authentication.

 * We have created new schema with version 0.4 in cellbox1 environment to support user registration with password where default schema does not password authentication.
+The identity schema is provided under the path
+	*performance-test/support-files/identity_schema.txt

 ### Execution points for eSignet Sign Up Services API's

 *signup_test_script.jmx